OliverK03/FullStackOpen/README.md

 # FullStackOpen

 FullStackOpen Course made by University of Helsinki.
-More information about course [here](https://fullstackopen.com/).
+More information about the course [here](https://fullstackopen.com/).